Banmian

-Banmian (板麵 (板面, bǎnmiàn)) or pan mee (pán-mī) is a popular Chinese noodle dish, consisting of handmade noodles served in soup.
+Banmian (板麵 (板面, bǎnmiàn)) or pan mee (pán-mī) is a Chinese noodle dish that consists of handmade noodles served in soup.
 Other types of handmade noodles include youmian (similar dough texture and taste, but thinner round noodles), or mee hoon kueh (flat and thin rectangular pieces).

-The name banmian (board/block noodle) came from the Hakka method of cutting the noodle into straight strands using a wooden block as ruler.
-In Hak, some might call it Man-Foon-Char-Guo (麵粉茶粿) or Dao-Ma-Chet (刀嬤切).
+The name banmian ('board noodle' or 'block noodle') came from the Hakka method of cutting the noodles into straight strands using a wooden block as ruler.
+In Hakka, some might call it man-foon-char-guo (麵粉茶粿) or dao-ma-chet (刀嬤切).

-In Hokkien, it was called Mee-Hoon-Kueh (麵粉粿; lit. "wheat snack") but what can be found at hawker stalls is generally called banmian.
+In Hokkien, it was called mee-hoon-kueh (麵粉粿; lit. 'wheat snack') but what can be found at hawker stalls is generally called banmian.
 The current style is a mix between the traditional methods of Hakka and Hokkien.
 The Hakka initially made the noodle by shaving pieces off a block of dough, commonly made from flour (sometimes egg is added for more flavor), while the Hokkien would roll the dough into a large, flat piece that would then be torn by hand into bite-sized bits.
-Traditionally, the dough is hand-kneaded and torn into smaller pieces of dough (about 2 inches).
+Traditionally, the dough is hand-kneaded and torn into smaller pieces of dough (about 2 in).
 The dough can also be kneaded using the machine into a variety of shapes, the most common shape being flat strips of noodle.

-Banmian is a culinary dish that is popular in China, Malaysia, Singapore and Taiwan.
-It consists of egg noodles served in a flavorful soup, often with some type of meat or fish, vegetables and various spices.
-Dried anchovies, minced pork, mushrooms, and a leafy vegetable such as sweet potato leaves or sayur manis (sauropus androgynus) are also possible ingredients.
+Banmian is common in China, Malaysia, Singapore and Taiwan.
+It consists of egg noodles served in a flavorful soup, often with meat or fish, vegetables and spices.
+Dried anchovies, minced pork, mushrooms, and a leafy vegetable such as sweet potato leaves or sayur manis (Sauropus androgynus) are also possible ingredients.

-The meal is considered one of the healthier food choices and can be found for sale by restaurants, street vendors and food stalls in the region.
-The base of the entire meal is the soup, so there are numerous variations in ingredients, stocks and noodle shapes.
-In many instances, the completed soup is topped with an egg that is cooked in the hot liquid above the noodles.